Fred Godfreys Services (War) Songs

 Fred Godfrey’s turn to be called up finally came in 1917, and he found himself in the Royal Naval Air Service (RNAS) stationed at various airship bases in the the south of England and for a time over in France, tugging on the mooring lines of dirigibles, well back of the front line.
 As he related in a 1941 letter to a British newspaper, he spent much of his time entertaining the troops on the piano, playing his hits and a new song that the boys got a big kick out of, Bless ’Em All — though, as Godfrey primly noted in his letter, the lyric wasn’t “Bless.”
 Of course, the song lent itself to endless variations on the theme and was hardly the sort of thing that would have been considered for publication.
 After the war, the song became a kind of unofficial anthem of the Royal Air Force, the successor to both the RNAS and the Royal Flying Corps, and it was not until 1940 that, with fresh, clean lyrics, it finally appeared in a respectable civilian guise.

 Godfrey found himself back on “Civvy Street” early in 1918, sprung, according to family legend, with the help of a visiting member of the minor nobility who thought he could make a more useful contribution to the war effort by writing morale-boosting songs back in London.
-He soon resumed his old career, but penned only one other services song before the Armistice, a Shaun Glenville number called Soldiers Like It.
+In any event, someone must have pulled strings somewhere, as Godfrey quickly got back to the songwriting.
+He penned only one other services song before the Armistice, however, a Shaun Glenville number called Soldiers Like It.

 In the interwar years people weren’t much interested in songs about military service, but Godfrey did score in 1931 with Skin-A-Ma-Link The Sergeant.
 The outbreak of World War Two, however, once again had the songwriters scrambling to supply suitable material.
 Among those who got into the new spirit of the times most enthusiastically was Britain’s top box office film star and recording artist, George Formby Jr., who, in November 1940, was the first to record Godfrey’s old Bless ’Em All, though with sanitized lyrics by two staff writers at Keith Prowse Music (click on the title to go to the page that contains the full story of this famous song).
 Formby had an almost insatiable appetite for appropriate new material, and in 1942 recorded three more Godfreys songs: Out In The Middle East; Oh!
 You Have No Idea; and Home Guard Blues, which was also featured in the 1943 Formby film Get Cracking.
 The following year Formby accepted Godfrey’s Mister Wu (Is In The Chinese Navy Now); Only A Poor Little Private; and (possibly; the date is uncertain) Rolling Into France; Formby never got around to recording these, though Alan Randall had a go at Mister Wu in 1974.